radandevist/csr-ts-mern/README.md

 # mern-mono-ts

 This is a MERN boilerplate which uses typescript and webpack.

-server and client are packed together int a single repo.
+Server and client are packed together int a single repo.
 The resulting react app will be client-side rendered.

-## features:
+## :information_source: features:

 * Typescript
 * webpack